Joffrey Ballet and Cal Performances Launch 5-Year Residency

 "There is so much interesting work happening, and we want to share it," says Joffrey artistic director Ashley Wheater, whose Bay Area ties go back to his days as a San Francisco Ballet principal dancer and ballet master.
 He has slated Justin Peck's In Creases, Annabelle Lopez Ochoa's Mammatus, the West Coast premiere of Alexander Ekman's Joy and Joffrey ballet master Nicolas Blanc's Encounter for this year's bill.

-Joffrey Ballet dacners in rehearsal for Alexsander Eckman's "Joy."
+Joffrey Ballet dancers in rehearsal for Alexsander Eckman's "Joy."
 Photo by Todd Rosenberg, Courtesy Cal Performances.

 Both organizations value community engagement as much as artistic innovation, so the residency encourages an up-close, personal experience of dance.
 "People will be able to watch the creative process happening," Wheater says, at three open rehearsals with Blanc and the dancers, who will be working on a new piece co-commissioned by Cal Performances and slated for performance during the Joffrey's next visit.
 A pair of all-abilities ballet classes, plus a public forum on the choreographic process, round out the programming.